 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

-Victorian Christmas Inspiration at Disney's Grand Floridian
+Victorian Christmas Decorations at Disney's Grand Floridian

 Christmas past, as well as 2019, bring beautiful and charming ideas.
 In this post are photos from years past followed by new photos of 2019.

-The Grand Floridian Christmas
+The Grand Floridian Christmas Decor Ideas

 While visiting Walt Disney World in 2016 I had an opportunity to observe holiday decorations from different time periods and different locations around the world.
 The Grand Floridian exhibits their Victorian Christmas decorations with such class!

 There are many elements to their design that make it the turn of the 20th-century.
 Some details they used are Victorian Bird Cage Ornament, White Poinsettia Garland, Lace Ornaments, and Cream Velvet Ribbon just to name a few.